newjersey/navigator.business.nj.gov/content/src/opportunities/veteran-owned-business.md

 To complete this application, you must have:

-* Proof of Honorable Discharge from the US Military form DD-214 provide for the majority of owner(s)
+* Proof of Honorable Discharge from the US Military form DD-214 for the majority of owner(s)
-* Proof of New Jersey residency.
-Provide for Majority owner(s)
+* Proof of New Jersey residency for Majority owner(s)

 After you complete this, you will have: